peteketcham/peteketcham.github.io/content/blog/project-euler.md

     assert brute_calc(104) == 49348022079085897
 ```

-**NOTE: This is just about unreadable in darkmode, toggle to light mode in the upper right of the page**

 While great, this slows down **very** quickly.
 It runs in `O(n^4)` time, and wouldn't be done until long after our sun is burned out and gone.